McEnos/lending-app/README.md

 ### 1. Project setup

 1. Clone the repo
-2. cd to the project folder
+2. cd to the project folder `lending-app`
 3. Start kafka cluster:
     using docker compose file, start a simple kafka cluster by running `docker-compose up kafka-ui -d` this will start a 2 node kafka cluster running in Kraft mode i.e. without Zookeeper dependency